dkharazi/site/src/notes/ml/rec/evaluate.md

 NDCG = \frac{2+0+1.5+0.9}{5.3} = \frac{4.4}{5.3} = 0.83
 $$

+### Comparing $NDCG$ with $MAP$
+- The two most popular ranking metrics are $MAP@k$ and $NDCG@k$
+- $MAP$ assumes binary relevance (an item is either of interest or not)
+    - Measures precision of a binary variable for top-$k$ items
+- Whereas, $NDCG$ allows relevance scores in form of real numbers (continuous instead of binary)
+    - Measures ranking of top-$k$ items based on gain, which is a continuous variable
+- The relation is just like with classification and regression, where we use $MAP$ for *"classification problems"* and $NDCG$ for *"regression problems"*

 ### Additional Metrics for Evaluating Recommendations
 - `Novelty:` Refers to the level of awareness for a given user about a recommendation
     - This is difficult to measure